Classification of Students

 Credit for Military Service Coursework

-the service providing the student was on active duty for at least one year and one
+the service provided the student was on active duty for at least one year and one

 day.
 Credit given varies depending on the branch of service and date of entry.
 An

-applicant for credit must submit a copy of Notice of Separation (DD214) to the Evaluations Office.
+applicant for credit must submit a copy of Notice of Separation (DD214) to Admissions

 DANTES (Defense Activity for Non-Traditional Educational Support) maintains the educational records of the servicemen and women who have completed SSTs (Subject Standardized Tests), CLEP (College Level Examination Program) examinations and GED tests.
 DANTES has also maintained USAFI (United States Armed Forces Institute) transcripts since that organization ceased to exist in 1974.

 College credit is awarded for acceptable SST scores as recommended by DANTES.
 Equivalency for SST credit is determined by our departments.
 Other credits recommended by DANTES (CLEP, etc.) must meet university guidelines for the awarding of credit for those examinations.
 DANTES/USAFI correspondence credit is combined with other extension or correspondence coursework to a maximum of 24 semester units.

 Additional credit is granted for military courses as recommended in A Guide to the Evaluation of Educational Experiences in the Armed Services.
 A maximum of 30 units is allowed for military credit.

 The College Level Examination Program (CLEP) is designed to be a means through which recognition, academic credit, and placement may be given for less conventional forms of educational experience.
 Those who may have reached a college level of education through home or correspondence study, on-the-job training, television courses, or by other means may take the CLEP examinations, which are offered by the College Entrance Examination Board.
 They are now offered only as computer-based tests and are available through Testing Services on campus.